Captain Kane rescues England against Scotland - Capital Sports

 It was Griffiths’s first Scotland goal and the first England had conceded in the campaign.

-But Kane would have the last word, ghosting in at the back post to volley in Raheem Sterling’s cross from the left and complete a dizzying finale.
+But Kane would have the last word, ghosting in at the back post to volley in Raheem Sterling’s cross from the left and completing a dizzying finale.

 Comments